 Deloitte refers to one or more of Deloitte Touche Tohmatsu Limited, a UK private company limited by guarantee ("DTIL"), its network of member firms, and their related entities.
 DTIL and each of its member firms are legally separate and independent entities.
 DTIL (also referred to as "Deloitte Global") does not provide services to clients.
 Please see www.deloitte.com/about for a more detailed description of DTIL and its member firms.

 © AO Deloitte & Touche CIS.
 All rights reserved

-Why the matter was determined to be a key audit matter
+to be a key audit matter